walshbr/introduction-to-text-analysis/conclusion/adapting.md

 We encourage others to use this book for their own courses and to change it to meet the needs of their own contexts.
 The publishing platform here helps to facilitate this process.
 We especially imagine people reworking the exercises in each chapter to reflect their own content.
 With a little effort you can rework the book for your own purposes and publish it to GitBooks for your students to use.

+**Notes:**

-**Note: copying the book will only get you a particular version of the book at a particular point in time.
+* **copying the book will only get you a particular version of the book at a particular point in time.
 By default, any changes we make to the book after you copy it will not be reflected in your version of the book.
 [Syncing your version](https://help.github.com/articles/syncing-a-fork/) of the book with ours will likely conflict with any changes you have made, so I would only try that with great care.**
+* **The GitBook editor and system are changing rapidly, and I make no guarantees that these steps are updated.
+As of this writing, they were, but let me know by filing an issue on our [GitHub repository](https://github.com/bmw9t/introduction-to-text-analysis/issues) if you find a problem.**

 ## Getting Your Own Copy